-Although the cabin is jam-packed with technology, test drivers say that the Infiniti Q50 Hybrid's infotainment system is easy to use thanks to intuitive menus.
-Most test drivers appreciate that redundant audio and climate knobs are also available if you don't want to use the touch screen for all functions.
+Most critics think the Q50 Hybrid's dual-screen infotainment system is easy to use thanks to fast processing times and straightforward menus.
+Test drivers also appreciate the high-quality Bose stereo and that there are knobs and buttons for common audio and climate controls if you don't want to use the touch screen.

-- "Laid out like a list of apps across several screens like your smartphone, rather than a system of menus, the infotainment system works well and is one of the more intuitive ones I've encountered.
-A plethora of settings can be customized to fit multiple drivers, like profiles on a shared computer." -- Jalopnik
+- "Laid out like a list of apps across several screens like your smartphone, rather than a system of menus, the infotainment system works well and is one of the more intuitive ones I've encountered." -- Jalopnik (2014)

-- "The menu structures are intuitive and there's no need to panic about the loss of physical controls - most of the audio and climate buttons are still there if you want to opt out of the screens.
-The optional navigation system was easy to use; entering a destination and canceling a route can be done in only a few steps.” -- Cars.com
+- "The menu structures are intuitive and there's no need to panic about the loss of physical controls - most of the audio and climate buttons are still there if you want to opt out of the screens." -- Cars.com (2014)

 Next Steps: Infiniti Q50 Hybrid